 Under the Bonnet of Formula 1

-In 2014, the technical regulations changed radically.
-The philosophy behind the changes was simple: make the cars safer and more fuel efficient.
+In 2014, technical regulations changed in order to make the cars safer and more fuel efficient.

 To make them more fuel efficient the amount of fuel used in a race has been restricted so that each car has 30% less in the tank, with each car carrying 140 litres.

-These safety changes are a testament to Formula One’s track record of being at the cutting edge of technology.
-The more they’re used in Formula One, the cheaper the equipment becomes which means it could make its way onto mass produced road and family cars within the next decade.
+The good news is that the more they’re used in Formula One, the cheaper the equipment becomes which means it could make its way onto mass produced road and family cars within the next decade.

-With all of these changes within recent years, Formula One cars should be safer and more economical, but the question now becomes: what will the FIA change next?
+With all of these changes within recent years, Formula One cars should be safer and more economical, but the question now becomes: what will change next?

 Images courtesy of Shutterstock and iStock.